-10. A SproutMeister who leads an Activity past 6:00 PM is said to be leading an "Overnight".
-Overnights are stressful.
+10. A SproutMeister who leads an Activity past 6:00 PM is said to be leading an "Overnight" Overnights are stressful.
 You must take double the regular Stress Points for that Activity, curfewing teenage Sprouts in search of beer and nookie, while chasing down younger Sprouts who are hopped up on s'mores and are running around with flashlights, laughing and screaming.
-(See below for information on scoring.)
+(See

-To indicate an Overnight, stack the coins you take on the table next to the appropriate hour (for example, 8:00 PM), to distinguish them from coins placed during daytime hours.
+To indicate an Overnight, stack the coins you take on the table next to the appropriate hour (for example, 8:00 PM), to distinguish them from coins placed during daytime hours

-- 11. The old Leaping Buck passes the Buck (black die) to the new Activity Leader, who becomes the Leaping Buck for the next round. - 12.
-Excuses played for the current Activity are set aside value-side-down at the end of the Activity, and are not used again during the current day.
+- 11. The old Leaping Buck passes the Buck (black die) to the new Activity Leader, who becomes the - 12.
+Excuses played for the current Activity are set aside value-side-down at the end of the Activity. and are not used again during the current day.